jens-limbach/SSv2-extensibility-workshop/README.md

 ## Additional Resources

-- We plan to add more links to sources regarding the upcoming custom services feature and also on how to develop full CAP applications here.
+- We plan to add more links to sources regarding the upcoming "custom services feature" and also on how to develop [full CAP applications](https://cap.cloud.sap/docs/get-started/) here.

 ## Contact